-TIP: Many of the tasks you do with formatting buttons can also be done with keyboard shortcuts.
+You can complete formatting tasks with keyboard shortcuts.
 For a list of keyboard shortcuts, see the Keyboard Shortcuts article.

 - The thousands and decimal separators for numbers are controlled by the Language (Country) settings in your Regional Preferences.
-To change these setting, use the instructions in the Change the Language and Date Notation article.
+To change these setting, see Change the Language and Date Notations.

 - Column headers are always formatted in white, bold text with a grey background.
 You cannot change this style.

 - Formatting will be automatically applied to a cell if it's directly above, below, or between two cells that contain the same formatting and are on the same indent level.
-You can learn more on this in our Auto-Fill Formatting and Formulas article.
+Learn more in Auto-Fill Formatting and Formulas.